Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Weak convergence rates for approximations under Lyapunov conditions

 For the first terms on the right-hand side of~\eqref{weakexp}, denoting

 it holds that

 The first part of the factor involving~$b$ has the form

-where the integral w.r.t.~$u$ is uniformly bounded in~$\theta$ by~$C(t-t_k)$ in~$L^2(\mathbb{P})$ norm, the stochastic integral is uniformly bounded in~$\theta$ by~$C(t-t_k)^{\frac{1}{2}}$ in~$L^2(\mathbb{P})$ norm and the last term has the same property as the integral-in-$u$ (and in fact of arbitrary order in~$t-t_k$) by the calculation of inequalities~(47),~(48) in~\cite{MR4079431}.
+where the integral w.r.t.~$u$ is uniformly bounded in~$\theta$ by~$C(t-t_k)$ in~$L^2(\mathbb{P})$ norm, the stochastic integral is uniformly bounded in~$\theta$ by~$C(t-t_k)^{\frac{1}{2}}$ in~$L^2(\mathbb{P})$ norm and the last term has the same property as the integral w.r.t.~$u$ (and in fact of arbitrary order in~$t-t_k$) by the calculation of inequalities~(47),~(48) in~\cite{MR4079431}.
 Using the definition~\eqref{bstardef} for~$b^*$ along with~$q'\geq 3$, there exists a constant~$\nu_2 \geq 2$ such that the remaining part of the factor involving~$b$ from~\eqref{dertria} has the bound